 The headline number from Vanguard’s 2025 How America Saves report looks reassuring at first glance: the average 401(k) account balance reached $148,153 in 2024.
 That figure suggests the typical American worker is sitting on a six-figure retirement nest egg.
 The median tells a different story.
 The median balance, the one that actually describes the worker in the middle of the distribution, was $38,176.
-The roughly $110,000 gap between those two numbers reflects the distribution of balances.
+That roughly $110,000 gap between those two numbers reflects how unevenly retirement wealth is distributed across the American workforce.

 Why the Average Distorts